r3-sharma/vrtigo-analytics/README.md

 ### Data Submission

-You control when to submit data to Vrtigo.
-To submit data after collection has been stopped with the stop function, simply call the submit function. *Important: call submit after calling stop and before calling start again.* The `submit` function returns a Promise object, so be sure to `catch` any potential errors when calling it.
+You control when to send data to Vrtigo.
+To send data after video playback ends, simply call the `submit` function after calling the `stop` function. *Important: call submit after calling stop and before calling start again.* The `submit` function returns a Promise object, so be sure to `catch` any potential errors when calling it.

 <table>
 <tr>